semrush/intergalactic/website/docs/components/pills/pills.md

 ### Examples of wrong usage

-Do not use buttons instead of pills:
+Don’t use buttons instead of pills:

 ![](static/pills-butt-yes-no.png)

-Do not use pills instead of buttons:
+Don’t use pills instead of buttons:

 ![](static/butt-pills-yes-no.png)